 With this being a show kitchen, we sometimes get up to watch the chef putting on the finishing touches:

-Halibut with fermented Reichenau asparagus, salted lemon and the season's final broccoli blossoms.
+Halibut with fermented Reichenau asparagus, salted lemon, and the season's last broccoli blossoms.

 In Sven Wassmer’s kitchen, no ingredient is left to chance.
-He selects each component with quality in mind, meanwhile putting it into a wider context: is it traditional for the alpine region?
+He selects each component with quality in mind, putting it into a broader context: is it traditional for the alpine region?
 How was the product commonly served back in the day?
 And does it fit the seasonality?

 Crunchy pigtail, Swiss mole, horseradish:

-To be able to taste Pigeon de Bresse, the ultimate poultry sourced in southern France, is amazing.
+To taste Pigeon de Bresse, the ultimate poultry sourced in southern France, is fantastic.
 But Wassmer tries to stay even more local whenever possible: why go abroad when Oona caviar or Lumare char are produced in Switzerland?

 For dessert, a crispy salad bouquet!
 Three kinds of lettuce on milk ice cream - what a delight!